Japanese destroyer Ariake (1934): Operational history

 After returning to Sasebo for major repairs through the middle of February 1943, Ariake escorted a convoy to Truk and the end of February and another convoy from Truk to Rabaul and back to Yokosuka at the end of April.
 She returned to Truk at the end of the month as escort for the aircraft carrier Unyō, returning with the battleship Musashi at the end of May.
 In early June, she was docked for repairs, except for a sortie to escort the carrier Hiyō to Truk, and to return with the same damaged ship a few days later.
 In late June, she escorted the aircraft carrier Ryūhō from Yokosuka to Truk, and the cruisers Kumano and Suzuya from Truk to Rabaul, repeating the mission twice in early July.

 On 27–28 July 1943, Ariake was on a troop transport run to Tuluvu, New Britain.
 After grounding on a reef near Cape Gloucester (05°27′S 148°25′E) with the destroyer Mikazuki, Ariake was able to work free.
-She removed troops and ComDesDiv 30 (Captain Orita Tsuneo) from Mikazuki and completed the mission to Tuluvu, then returned to assist Mikazuki.
-She was sunk while also engaged by U.S. Army B-25 Mitchells.
+She removed troops and ComDesDiv 30 (Captain Orita Tsuneo) from Mikazuki and completed the mission to Tuluvu, then returned to assist Mikazuki, where she was sunk by USAAF B-25 Mitchells.
 Seven men were killed, along with Ariake's captain, LtCdr Akifumi Kawahashi.